tgvashworth/tgvashworth.github.io/_posts/2016-09-03-some-ways-to-think-about-state.md

 }
 ```

-In this pattern, we use direct mutation to modify an instance of a player by calling methods on it:
+In this pattern, you use direct mutation to modify an instance of a player by calling methods on it:

 ```js
 let p = new Player();